-Secondary progressive MS usually comes on after a relatively long period of relapsing remitting MS. Around 65 per cent of people with relapsing remitting MS go on over time to have secondary progressive MS.
+- Secondary progressive MS usually comes on after a relatively long period of relapsing remitting MS. Around 65 percent of people with relapsing remitting MS go on over time to have secondary progressive MS.

-How is multiple sclerosis normally diagnosed?
+How is multiple sclerosis diagnosed?

-Blood tests to look for common conditions that look like MS.
+- Blood tests to look for common conditions that look like MS

-Spinal tap (lumbar puncture): a doctor may need to take a tiny amount of cerebrospinal fluid (which surrounds the brain and spine) from the base of the spine to check for the presence of particular proteins that might indicate myelin damage.
+- Spinal tap (lumbar puncture): a doctor may need to take a tiny amount of cerebrospinal fluid (which surrounds the brain and spine) from the base of the spine to check for the presence of particular proteins that might indicate myelin damage.
 Although a very quick procedure, as children needs to lie still for it, this may need to be done under a general anaesthetic.

-How is multiple sclerosis normally treated?
+How is multiple sclerosis treated?

-An acute relapse can be treated by giving steroids.
+An acute relapse can be treated by giving corticosteroids.
 These are normally given intravenously.
 This will help to speed up the body’s own recovery process.
 However, they will not change the long-term outcome for that attack.

 There are also disease modifying drugs which decrease the frequency of the relapses and over time decrease the risk of disability.
 These drugs

-Dietary changes and vitamin D supplementation may be advised.
+Dietary changes and vitamin D supplements

 Life can be unpredictable for children with MS. Learning how best to manage their condition is key.